-With the release of Blackbeard’s Lost Treasure , I am going to give my readers–or anyone with interest in the legendary pirate–some of the notes I took as part of my research for the novel.
+In the days leading up to the release of Blackbeard’s Lost Treasure (April 28,2016 – Franklin/Kerr Press), I will give my readers–or anyone with interest in the legendary pirate–some notes I took as part of my research for the novel.

 These notes will lay the background for Blackbeard, many of which did not make it into the novel.
 For the items that did make it into the novel, don’t worry, there will be no spoilers.
 You can read all of the facts here.